cellsemantics/esm1b/E.coli_LTEE/scripts/readme.txt

 # Steps for preprocessing
 Script1 steps:
-1) Extract the DNA and Protein sequence as per gene from the NCBI file into a data frame.
+1) Extract the DNA and Protein sequence for every gene from the NCBI file into a data frame.
 2) Merge the DNA and Protein sequence to the missense variants file from E.coli LTEE.

 Script2 steps:
-3) Separate the negative and positive strands to be processed separately.
+3) The Negative and Positive strand were seperated and processed separately.
-4) Regenerate the mutant DNA sequence from the WT DNA sequence in order to get only bp change
+4) We then generated the mutant DNA sequence from the WT DNA sequence by incorperating only 1bp change in the mutant sequence.
-5) Compare the mutant DNA sequence with the WT DNA sequence to identify differences, which should correspond to a single change and match the reference and alternative sequences.
+5) A comparison was conducted between the wild-type (WT) and mutant DNA sequences to pinpoint the specific positions where differences occurred.
+This analysis aimed to identify the exact locations and the nature of the changes that distinguished the two sequences [sanity check of the code].

 Script1 steps:
 6) Translate the WT DNA sequence to the protein sequence and match it with NCBI-given sequences.
 Takes the ones that perfectly matches.